 Resources for Further Reading and Research

-- Covid articles from various authors for Global Research - Center for Research on Globalization
+- Covid, vaccine, and world issues articles on Global Research - Center for Research on Globalization

 - Book by Dr. Sebastian Rushworth, M.D., entitled Covid: Why most of what you know is wrong

-- Article on the website of Children’s Health Defense, entitled Everything you learned about viruses is wrong
+- Article by Sayer Ji, entitled Why everything you learned about viruses is wrong

-- Collection of Covid research on the website Evidence Not Fear
+- Covid & vaccine research on the website Evidence Not Fear